Madhan14dev/Madhan14dev/README.md

 ## 🚀 About Me

 🎓 **B.Tech Student in Artificial Intelligence & Data Science**
-💬 **Aspiring NLP Engineer** passionate about solving real-world problems using Machine Learning and Deep Learning.
+💬 **Aspiring Ai Engineer** passionate about solving real-world problems using Machine Learning, Deep Learning and NLP.
 🔍 Experienced in **POS Tagging**, **NER**, and **Text Classification** using **LSTM**, **BERT**, and **Transformers**.
 🧠 Applying AI theory to build scalable NLP solutions using **PyTorch**, **TensorFlow**, and **HuggingFace**.